Inference in clustered IV models with many and weak instruments

 \section{Conclusion}

 In this paper I argued that the problems associated with many and weak instruments are more likely in case the data are clustered than when they are independent.
-This makes it particularly important to use tests robust against many and weak instrument when using clustered data, which none of the existing tests is able of.
+This makes it particularly important to use tests robust against many and weak instruments when using clustered data, which none of the previously developed robust tests is able of.

-I therefore extended two categories of many and weak instrument robust tests to allow for clustered data.
-I first showed that showed that in case the data are clustered the jackknife AR and score test need to remove clusters of observations, rather than individual observations when jackknifing.
+I therefore showed that the many and weak instrument robust jackknife AR and jackknife score tests can be extended by removing clusters of observations, rather than individual observations when jackknifing.
 I furthermore combined the cluster jackknife AR and score in a conditional linear combination test, showed how more information can be retained using the symmetric cluster jackknife, allowed for many control variables and improved the variance estimation via cross-fit.

-Next, using an extension of the invariance assumption of \citet{boot2023identification}, I derived a cluster version of their many instrument robust AR test.

-Monte Carlo simulations showed that the cluster robust tests are size correct, whereas the tests for independent data overreject, and that the new tests have good power.
+Monte Carlo simulations showed that the cluster jackknife tests are size correct, whereas the tests for independent data overreject, and that the new tests have good power.
 In the last section I applied the newly developed tests to the data from \citet{dube2020queens} and showed that queenly reign has a significant positive effect on the probability for a state to be at war.